kanaabe/yoshie-realestate/src/pages/index.md

   heading: What People Say About Me
   description: >-
     Working with people is my passion.
 I will listen, advocate, and search to find your perfect home or sell your current one.
+These are some things people have said about me:
   quotes:
-    - author: Elisabeth Kaurismäki
+    - author: Kana Abe
       quote: >-
-        The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-    - author: Philipp Trommler
-      quote: >-
-        Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+        Yoshie was an incredibly diligent and helpful agent.
+She went out of her way to get a selection of great apartments for me with all of the amenities I wanted.
+Thank you, Yoshie!
 ---